 Aside from bug identification, this book can be used as a learning tool when learning about life cycles.
 Plant life cycles, complete metamorphosis, along with incomplete metamorphosis are shown in the book.

-Britta Teckentrup's book Bugs Everywhere, is a great pick for young bug enthusiasts.
+Bugs Everywhere, is a great pick for young bug enthusiasts.
 Illustrations are digitally created and are bright and colorful.
-Text written by Lily Murray is kid friendly and educational.
+Written by Lily Murray in kid friendly text.

 I love how the book has to be turned sideways to read some of the double page spreads.
 Kids always enjoy it when a book has an interactive piece to it.